The-Amadeus-Project/.github/profile/README.md

 # The Amadeus Project
-Is a collection of programming languages designed for its own porpuse, The Amadeus Project plans to simplfy the process of connecting different langauges and make it so that no drawbacks occur
+Is a collection of programming languages designed this project is no longer about simplfying the ffi

 ## Is it being developed currently?
 - [ ] SL - For Learning Langdev